-The life of the mind puzzles poets and neuroscientists who go about mapping it and labeling it, and in my case trying to find it.
+The life of the mind puzzles poets and neuroscientists who go about mapping it and labeling it, and, in my case, trying to find it.

-I'm only a student myself, so the nuances will be lost on me, but language is about conversation.
+I'm only a student myself, so many of the nuances will be lost on me, but language is about conversation.
 I would love to hear native speakers offer more sophisticated thoughts on the vocabulary of Irish thought.

 To be in a dream-like state is to be on a néal eile (nale elluh), another cloud, which implies something about the cloud you’re already coming from.
 That’s why we say you’re given dhá súile (gaw sooleh) or your súil eile (sool elluh) when you experience clarity of conception: your other eye.

 You dig?
-That’s an Irish word: dig – it means understand.
-An dtuig tú? (on dig too?).
+That’s an Irish word: dig – it means "understand".
+An dtuigeann tú? (on digan too?).
 Most of the Irish people that flooded into New York spoke Irish, and our slang is peppered with Gaelic remnants.
 “Dig it” is from the era when step dance morphed into tap.

-Jazz is another one – an Irish word that means heat or teas (jass, chass).
+"Jazz" is another one – an Irish word that means heat or "teas" (jass, chass).
 Spike Slattery made the word common in San Francisco newspapers.
 You can read about this and other words like pizazz, razzmatazz, sucker and poker from Gaelic slang here.

 Back to some Irish ideas about thinking: how about the head itself?

-Other Irish words for “thought” or “mind” are too many to review in detail here, so I’ll make an incomplete list: smaoineamh (smweeniv); machnamh (mahknuv); cuimhneamh (kwivnev); intinn (inchin); meabhair (meeowur); meon (myoan).
+Other Irish words for “thought” or “mind” are too many to review in detail here, so I’ll make an incomplete list: smaoineamh (smweeniv); machnamh (mahknuv); cuimhneamh (kwivnev); intinn (inchin); meabhair (meeowur); and meon (myoan).

-If you have a deeper thought, in Irish you don’t just have it, you make it, or you go on it: marana a dhéanamh (marana a yayniv).
+If you have a deeper thought, in Irish you don’t just have it, you make it, or you go on it: "marana a dhéanamh" (marana a yayniv).

 Read more - Irish words litter New York City slang